Expanding globally, with PRIDE as a company that does its part for people, society and the earth

 Q. Finally, do you have any message for the group’s stakeholders?

-I hope that we can continue to rely on the support and understanding of all of our stakeholders in the future.
+I hope we can continue to rely on the support and understanding of all our stakeholders in the future.